skorphil/moodnote/docs/data-model.md

 score["[state]"]
 ```

-Mood `state` represent feeling, used in Abbreviated POMS questionnaire, which user has to administer [0-4].
+`moodState` represent feeling,listed in Abbreviated POMS questionnaire, which user has to evaluate.

 Multiple `state`s are used to calculate specific mood `dimension`.
 Some `state`s have inverse affect on `dimension`,
 i.e. `stateScore == 3` adds `1` to `dimensionScore`.